mvolkmann/blog/src/webassembly.md

 The first is that it typically executes much faster than equivalent code written in JavaScript, bringing near native performance to the web.
+The performance is also more predictable because WASM code does not introduce garbage collection pauses.
 The second is that it enables writing some of the code in any language that can be compiled to WASM as an alternative to JavaScript.